kcodedev/mkdocs/docs/AL/14-communication/circuit-packet-switching.md

 - **Packet loss**: Overloaded networks may drop packets
 - **Overhead**: Packet headers add extra data
 - **Complexity**: Requires sophisticated routing and reassembly

-### Analogy
-Packet switching is like sending a letter through the postal service.
-You break your message into multiple postcards, each mailed separately.
-They might take different routes and arrive at different times, but the recipient can reassemble them in the correct order.

 ## 📊 Comparison Table